gobjects.h

 GImage newGImage(string filename);

-.
+images.
 The upper left corner of the image is positioned

 at the origin.